shendayan/CTF-Writeups/PumpkinGarden.md

 ![img](https://github.com/shendayan/CTF-ressources/blob/master/PumpkinGarden-Screenshot-6.png)

 That sounds very good, but unfortunately it was a dead end because the site threw up a 404 Error.
 Damn!
-After a couple of minutes spending on google I found out that this exploit was a bash script, which escalates us to root.
+After a couple of minutes spending on google I found out that this exploit was a bash script, which escalates our privileges to root.
 Here's the script:
 ````
 #!/bin/sh